GraemeMalcolm/AI-102/instructions/0x-object-detection.md

     ```

 6. After the program has completed, view the resulting **output.jpg** file to see the detected objects in the image.

+## More information

+For more information about object detection with the Custom Vision service, see the [Custom Vision documentation](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/).